Edel-weiB/RYDE-challange-Joey/README.md

 + CSS on the pagination, sorting, filter and page selection

 ### Some Explainations
 It's been a while since I coded JS, may look messy.
 I didn't use class as I want to try the new react hook method.
+Looking at the requirements, a website is a good platform.
+This gives us a few options:
++ Python+Flask+HTML = API calls is a pain, all the downsides of JS+HTML
++ JS+HTML = Synchronous is a pain, and no state
++ Ionic/Agular = Mainly for mobile, a bit slow
++ Native React = Ideal

+I choose native react due to the need of adata (collection) manipulations.
+And the fact the the variable can be binded to state which reduces a lot of redundancy.